-The statement of net position presents information on all of the Authority's assets and liabilities, with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.
+The Statement of Net Position presents information on all of the Authority's assets and liabilities, with the difference between the two reported as net position.
+Over time, increases and decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.